maurice/yay-machine/docs/reference/state.md

   | { readonly name: 'connected'; readonly connectingStartedAt: number; /* Date.now(); */; readonly connectionEstablishedAt: number; /* Date.now() */ }
   | { readonly name: 'connectionError'; readonly errorMessage: string };
 ```

+In this case we say the state-data is heterogenous, because for some or all states the associated state-data has a different shape (type).

 The machine manages the data as it runs, by providing a `data()` callback to generate data for the next state